 The Registration Process

-Please complete the application form and return it to Environmental Health Business Support Team, Exeter City Council, Civic Centre, Paris Street, Exeter, EX1 1RQ
+Please complete the application form and return it to Environmental Health and Licensing, Exeter City Council, Civic Centre, Paris Street, Exeter, EX1 1RQ